kusumietamagoo/kusumietamagoo/README.md

 - Advanced AI/ML algorithms for real-time data analysis
 - Cloud infrastructure and containerization with Docker
 - React Native for cross-platform mobile development
-- In Depth understanging of AWS and Microsoft Azure
+- In Depth understanging of Cloud Infrastructure with AWS and Microsoft Azure